devtron-labs/devtron/docs/setup/upgrade/devtron-upgrade-to-beta.md

-# Upgrading exsisting devtron to beta
+# Upgrading existing devtron to beta

 If you want to check the current version of Devtron you are using, please use the following command.